 Clicking the blue area between two keyframes shows the Curve Selector.
 The Curve Selector has several built in curves, as well as a graph of the selected curve.

 The built in curves are the same curves used in iOS and OSX.
 At any time the curve can be tweaked by dragging the handles in the preview, or typing in new coordinates for the handles at the bottom of the popup.

 Spring animations can be used by selecting "Spring" in the Curve Selector.
-This is useful for adding physicality and playfulness to layers, but should not be overused as it can be distracting.
+This is useful for adding physicality and playfulness to layers, but should not be overused.
 The Curve Selector has options for the spring's Tension and Friction.
 A spring animation does not have an end keyframe because the spring animation's end time will be determined by the physics simulation.
 You can indirectly change the duration of a spring animation by changing the tension and friction values.

 Sometimes it is useful maintain the value of a property from the previous artboard during a transition.
 Principle calls these types of properties "Frozen".
 You can Freeze a property by clicking the snowflake icon in the animate panel.
-Freezing a property prevents it from being changed, and thus animated, during a transition.
-Frozen properties can be used to remember things from other artboards such as a group's scroll offset, the position of a draggable layer, or the opacity of a selected element.
+Freezing a property prevents it from changing, and thus animating, during a transition.
+Frozen properties can be used to remember things from other artboards such as scroll offset, the position of a draggable layer, or the artboard a component was on.
 Principle Freezes the Scroll X and Scroll Y properties by default so that scroll position is maintained between artboards.
 If you need an event to scroll to a specific position, you can unfreeze Scroll X and Y.

 The animation information for every transition is stored in the transition's destination artboard.
 This means that all transitions going to a particular artboard will have the same animation settings.
 For example, if you use a spring animation in the transition going from artboard A to artboard B, then a spring animation will also be used in the transition going from artboard C to artboard B.